collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Open a pull request | Can only do in browser | N/A

 <!--
+Browser and Local Graphic

+What are open-source, Git and GitHub?

+* Some things can be done in both browser or command line, some things only by command line locally.

 I want to point out that you can create a branch through the browser, but I will be showing you how to create a branch through terminal/command line, because it's what you will use terminal/command line often with code review.

 * Understand difference between origin (the default remote, and where you clone from), upstream (where you pull from), and fork (user account copy)